BlockScience/uniswap_the-graph/README.md

 ## List of TODOS

+**Finished**
 1. Compute the UNI supply on the cadCAD model
 - This involves computing the initial UNI supply and also implementing logic for calculating changes given mint / burn events
 2. Re-do the original Uniswap demo analysis in regards to Liq Providers (blocked by above)

+**New Issues**
+1. Get complete dataset for RAI/ETH pair so model actually makes sense
+2. Figure out more efficient method to obtain data from The Graph

 ## Event data structure